AMSII/blue/blue/samples/t2_final/exam.md

 c) `console.log("hello");` <br>
 d) `console.log("hello")` <br>

-5) Which of the following tag is used to mark a begining of paragraph ?
+5) Which of the following tag is used to mark a beginning of paragraph ?

 a) `<td>` <br>
 b) `<br>` <br>